Birds, Birds, Birds

 Many species of birds pass through Northwest Indiana during the spring and fall migration and many stop to rest and feed in natural areas, like Gibson Woods, that contain insects, caterpillars and other sources of food that help sustain migrating birds on their journey.
 That means we get a chance to see many colorful birds along the trails and at our feeders.

-In the fall, many migrating songbirds have a completely new look as their plumages change for the winter.
-It can be challenging to figure out who is who.
-Join a Lake County Parks naturalist for a walk through the trails at Gibson Woods to learn a few tips on identifying these long distance travelers as they make their way south for the winter.
+In the spring and fall, songbirds are migrating and it can be challenging to figure out who is who.
+Join a Lake County Parks naturalist for a walk through the trails at Gibson Woods to learn a few tips on identifying these long distance travelers as they make their way north for the summer/south for the winter.